Differentiating $L_\infty$ groupoids: Representability of the tangent functor

 where $I=\{0, \dots, k\}$ and $J=\{0, \dots, k+1\}$. \end{remark}

-The goal of this section is proving the following central theorem. \begin{thm} Let $X_\bullet$ be a Lie $n$-groupoid.
-The presheaf $\mathcal T(X_\bullet)$ is a N-manifold, that is, it is representable in $\NMfd$.
-Moreover, it is (non-canonically) isomorphic to the tangent object,
+The goal of this section is to prove the following central theorem. \begin{thm} Let $X_\bullet$ be a Lie $n$-groupoid.
+The presheaf $\mathcal T(X_\bullet)$ is an $N$-manifold, that is, it is representable in $\NMfd$.
+Moreover, it is (non-canonically) isomorphic to the graded manifold induced by the tangent object,

-where $p^k_0: X_k \to \Horn{k}{0}(X)$ is the horn projection. \end{thm} The theorem is a consequence of the results in the below sections.
-We start by proving that $\mathcal T(X_\bullet)$ is the limit of certain presheaves $H^k$ (Lemma \ref{lim}).
-Then we show the representability of these presheaves inductively (Lemma \ref{lem:induction}).